Beginnings

 Life begins when you realize you are not the only person who needs love.

-Children know they are the center of the world.
+Children believe they are the center of the world.

 Nothing can tell them differently.

-Their wishes, their demands, their worldview places them at the center.
+Their wishes, their demands, and their worldview place them at the center.

 Nothing exists beyond the realm of the child’s mind.